Validate your business idea with MVP-Minimum Viable Product

 When you should use one type of MVP and when entirely different one?

 How the course is organized?

-The course is divided currently in 3 section:
+The course is divided into the following sections:

-- MVP examples.
-Here we go in-depth over MVPs for different businesses: restaurants, on-line shop, off-line shop, webpage earning from display ads, SaaS, books and show you how and when they should be used.
-If you have not found an ideal suggestion for MVP for your business please post in the Group Discussion your business model description and we will prepare suggestion for you on the MVP you should use.
+MVP examples.
+Here we go in-depth over MVPs for different businesses: restaurants, online shop, off-line shop, webpage earning from display ads, SaaS, books, and show you how and when they should be used.
+If you have not found an ideal suggestion for MVP for your business please post in the Group Discussion your business model description and we will prepare suggestions for you on the MVP you should use.

 You will be able also to download many additional resources

 Links to free presentations and movies showing examples

 Who this course is for:

 - Startup employees